-It’s been 3 days since the sentence was spoken, but I have repeating these words over and over in my head like a prayer ever since.
+It’s been three days since that sentence was spoken, but I have repeated these words over and over in my head ever since.

-I tell this story in order to fight for the girl who spoke them.
+I tell this story in order to fight for the young girl who spoke them.

 These words were uttered on our weekly outreach walk in a red light district.
-The speaker was a young girl, Mei.
-Mei’s makeup and scantily clad clothes looked older than she did with her tiny frame and young features unable to support the clothes’ facade.
-She told me she had come looking for work from a town hundreds of miles away.
+The speaker was a young girl, Ai Li*.
+Ai Li’s makeup and scantily clad clothes looked older than she did with her tiny frame and young features unable to support the clothes’ facade.
+She told me she had come looking for work from a village hundreds of miles away.

-“She’s not for sale” was uttered by Mei- the tiny, trafficked girl next to me.
+“She’s not for sale” was uttered by Ai Li - the tiny, trafficked girl next to me.
 How I wished, in that moment, that the man could understand that the ‘she’ should be ‘women’.

-I tell you Mei’s statement in the hope that it will penetrate our society so much that her customers will recognize the injustice.
-I pray it reaches all fathers, husbands and sons, wives, mothers and daughters so we will become a generation that stands together, understanding how valuable a young girl is and therefore able to state,
+I tell you Ai Li’s statement in the hope that it will penetrate our society so much that her customers will recognize the injustice.
+I hope and pray it reaches all fathers, husbands and sons, wives, mothers and daughters so we will become a generation that stands together, understanding how valuable a young girl is and therefore able to state,

 *Names changed to protect identity.